UnionVMS/USM/java/administration/service/src/main/docker/Readme.md

 Debug an actual arquillian test
 	1. Select maven profiles on the project in eclipse (Ctrl+alt+P)
-	2. Create or update arduillian.launch_file to contain: widlfly-remote
+	2. Create or update arquillian.launch_file to contain: widlfly-remote
 	3. Add a break point in the sources
 	4. Start the Remote Java Application configuration created previously